 A damage assessment of each property associated with an application determined to be preliminarily eligible shall be conducted.
-The damage assessment will be performed by qualified Program Damage Assessors.
-Damage Assessors must be experienced construction professionals and must be licensed engineers or architects in Puerto Rico in compliance with Act No. 173 of August 12, 1988, as amended, 20 LPRA § 711 et seq., known as the "Board of Examiners of Engineers, Architects, Surveyors and Landscape Architects of Puerto Rico Act".
+The damage assessment will be performed by Program Damage Assessors with subject matter experience.
+In compliance with Act No. 173 of August 12, 1988, as amended, 20 LPRA § 711 et seq., known as the "Board of Examiners of Engineers, Architects, Surveyors and Landscape Architects of Puerto Rico Act", damage assessment reports must be certified by a licensed engineer or architect in Puerto Rico.